"It is not looking at different things;

 Investigating how MINDSET impacts healing and well-being by studying the synergy of Brain-Body-Mind.

 MINDSET is the conscious and unconscious choices we make about the way we think and what we believe, our awareness and expectations, and our attitude and outlook.
-Here in the Brain-Body-Mind Lab, we are driven to discover innovative treatments incorporating how mindset works in synergy with Brain-Body-Mind to help (or hinder) recovery, healing, function, empowerment, self-image, and with that quality of life.
+Here in the Brain Body Mind Lab, we are driven to discover innovative treatments incorporating how mindset works in synergy with Brain-Body-Mind to help recovery, healing, function, empowerment, self-image, and with that, quality of life.

 We all experience challenges related to our health at some point in our lives which affects our bodies, brains and our minds.

-Medical professionals have been successful in solving problems associated with acute disease.
-However, issues associated with chronic disease and chronic pain management are proven to be more challenging.
-Consequently, many patients receiving conventional care are additionally turning to complementary medicine.
+Medical professionals have been successful at solving problems associated with acute disease.
+However, issues associated with chronic disease and chronic pain management have proven to be more challenging.
+Consequently, many patients receiving conventional care are additionally turning to complementary and integrative approaches.

-As various complementary medicine techniques gain wider acceptance, it is important to better understand how they work, and subsequently identify patients who would benefit most from complementary medicine used in conjunction with conventional medicine.
+As various complementary and integrative approaches gain wider acceptance, it is important to better understand how they work, and subsequently identify patients who would benefit most from complementary and integrative approaches used in conjunction with conventional care.

 Examples of our areas of interest:

-- Investigate how QiGong practice mediates changes brain function and affects overall health in people with chronic diseases;
+- Investigate how Qigong practice mediates changes brain function and affects overall health in people with chronic diseases and chronic pain;

 - Determine the efficacy of using apps for mindfulness in daily life in combination with mindfulness treatment to improve quality of life in people with chronic pain;

 This is a new frontier in rehabilitation.
-If you’d like to learn more or get involved in our journey of discovery, please click the appropriate link below.
+If you would like to learn more or get involved in our journey of discovery, please click the appropriate link below.